Experienced And Dedicated Legal Representation For Bicycle Accident Victims In Georgia

 - Bicycle riders are to be granted the same right of way as other vehicles when merging into traffic or attempting to turn left or right.

 If you have suffered injuries because an operator of a motor vehicle failed to obey general traffic laws, you may be eligible to file a claim for financial compensation.
 You need to consult with a personal injury lawyer who can explain how traffic laws apply to cyclists and answer any questions that you may have.
-The Dalton Law Firm, LLC is committed to helping bicycle injury victims obtain the fair compensation they deserve.
+Cowan Law Firm, LLC, is committed to helping bicycle injury victims obtain the fair compensation they deserve.

 Unfortunately, bicyclists can experience a wide variety of injuries due to the sheer force and weight of a collision with a motor vehicle.
 However, head injuries, even if wearing a helmet, are by far the most common injury that bicyclists suffer when involved in an accident.
 Georgia law stipulates that any individual 16 or under must wear a bicycle helmet that has been approved by the American National Standards Institute (ANSI).
 However, bicycle riders over the age of 16 are not legally required to wear a helmet.